yearn/yearn-vesting-escrow/spec.md

         - admin
     - constraints
         - must not be initialized
-        - must be called from the factory
-            - TODO: needs to know the factory? tango with deploy.
         - must be funded
             - implicitly checked by only allowing creation from factory
     - actions